itrascastro/rgardler.github.io/_posts/2015-08-23-getting_started_with_docker_swarm.md

 ---
-layout:post
+layout: post
 title: Getting Started With Docker Swarm on Azure
-tags: swarm, docker, azure, containers
+tags: [swarm, docker, azure, containers]
 ---

 Docker Swarm allows you to manage a cluster of Docker Hosts as if they